Creating Region, Practice, or Group Forecasts

 15. Click Save.
 The forecasts are created in a background process.
 You can monitor its execution from the Asynchronous Process Jobs tab.

-After the practice or region forecasts are created, we recommend that you schedule the creation of project forecasts for each practice or region.
+After the region, practice, or group forecasts are created, we recommend that you schedule the creation of project forecasts for each region, practice, or group.